Matei-Ciobotaru/Telegram-IMDbot/README.md

   Systemd service file for the bot.

-## Setup your personal Telegram IMDBot
+## Setup your personal Telegram IMDbot

   1. Clone this repository